ninadepina/rijksmuseum-unveiled-server/README.md

 // or when wanting to use nodemon
 $ npm run start:dev
 ```
-In your browser, go to `http://localhost:3000`
+In your browser, go to `http://localhost:3000` (you can change the localhost PORT in the .env file)

 ---